 The removal of a single tooth can lead to problems related to your chewing ability, problems with your jaw joint, and shifting teeth, which can have a major impact on your dental health.
 To avoid these complications, in most cases, Dr. Shah will discuss alternatives to extractions as well replacement of the extracted tooth.

-You feel the pressure without pain as the anesthetic has numbed the nerves stopping the transference of pain, yet the nerves that transmit pressure are not profoundly affected.
-If you do feel pain at any time during the extraction please let us know right away.
+You will feel the pressure without pain, as the anesthetic has numbed the nerves stopping the transference of pain; yet the nerves that transmit pressure are not profoundly affected.
+If you do feel pain at any time during the extraction, please let us know right away.

 After Tooth Extraction: After tooth extraction, it’s important for a blood clot to form to stop the bleeding and begin the healing process.
 Bite on a gauze pad for 30–45 minutes immediately after the appointment.
 If the bleeding or oozing still persists, place another gauze pad and bite firmly for another 30 minutes.
 You may have to do this several times to staunch the flow of blood.

 After the blood clot forms it is important to not disturb or dislodge the clot.
 Do not rinse vigorously, suck on straws, smoke, drink alcohol or brush teeth next to the extraction site for 72 hours.
 These activities may dislodge or dissolve the clot and hinder the healing process.
 Limit vigorous exercise for the next 24 hours, as this increases blood pressure and may cause more bleeding from the extraction site.